Pylons/pyramid/docs/zcml/view.rst

   context and/or the request.
 If all callables return ``True``, the associated view callable will be considered viable for a given request.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.2.

 Examples
 ~~~~~~~~